rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  in and out to pay their respects, they told me about him.
 *  His name was Garipul S. Kadyrov.
 *  He was an ethnic Kazakh, like most of his relatives.
-*  To his friends and family, he was known by his Russian nickname, Vitya.
+*  But to his friends and family, he was known by his Russian nickname, Vitya.
 *  He was a soft-spoken farmer.
 *  And shortly after Vladimir Putin announced a general mobilization, officials from the
 *  military commissariat came to his house and told him he was going with them.